Bee Statistics To Prove Why They’re Crucial for Our Environment!

 How Could a Dying Bee Be Saved?

-If you ever see a bee that doesn’t look in the best shape, there is a really simple solution that will potentially save its life and deem you a hero.
+If you ever see a bee that doesn’t look in the best shape, there is a really simple solution that will potentially save its life.
 Mix together two tablespoons of white granulated sugar and one tablespoon of water.
-It really is as simple as that!
+Scoop the solution up on a spoon and place it close to the bee in question.

 How Long Can Humans Survive Without Bees?

 One of the greatest minds of all time, Albert Einstein, once said: “If the bee disappeared off the face of the Earth, man would only have four years left to live.”
+Pretty scary, right?

 What Food Crop Will Be Affected the Most Without Bees?

 Without bees, a lot of food crops would be affected, including almonds, pumpkins, tomatoes, avocados, and apples.
-These crops are heavily dependent on bee pollination, so by losing the bees, we will also lose many vital food sources.

 Will Humans Die Without Bees?

+Without bees, our food sources would diminish, and many people would starve.
 So, all in all, yes, without bees, humans would die.

 Do Bees Starve if We Take Their Honey?